Humbly Homemade

 • Use ripe, firm pears since they're sweeter and they'll soften but still hold their shape as they cook.

 • Don't let the water bubble or boil.
-Poaching is a soft method of cooking in water that is just steaming.
-This allows the pears to maintain their shape.
+Poaching is a soft method of cooking in water that is just steaming, which allows the pears to maintain their shape.
+If they're simmered too long, they'll turn to mush.

 • Store leftover cooled poached pears in an airtight container in the fridge for up to 3 days.